About Endometriosis Excision (LAPEX)

 © Center for Endometriosis Care/Ken Sinervo MD, MSc, FRCSC.
 All rights reserved.
 No reproduction permitted without written permission.
-Date of original publication: 1991.
-Most current revision: 2024.
+Revised since original publication in 1991 and current as of 2025.
 No external funding was utilized in the creation of this material.
 The Center for Endometriosis Care neither endorses nor has affiliation with any resources cited herein.
 The following material is for informational purposes only and does not constitute medical advice.

 We Treat Endometriosis Surgically Using the Laparoscopic Excisional (LAPEX) Method.